August 4, 2017

 How to Back Up VMs to Amazon EBS in EC2

 VM backup to cloud is one of the best solutions for a complete data protection cycle.
 This is where NAKIVO Backup & Replication is of great help, as it supports backing up VMs to clouds, like AWS.
-A simple scheme of backing up data to the cloud with NAKIVO Backup & Replication looks like this:
+A simple scheme of AWS EC2 backup to the cloud with NAKIVO Backup & Replication looks like this:

 There are several ways to perform a backup to AWS cloud using NAKIVO Backup & Replication: